resource0x/concert0x/doodle-script.md

 NOTES:

 - style multiplier `\*st` in voice pattern can be omitted; in this case, the motif will be rendered with the styles encoded in the motif itself
 - Symbol tilda (^) marks the note that has to be synchronized with the onset of the next bar.
-In other words, it allows you to position your motif on time axis, relative to bar boundary.
+In other words, it allows you to position your motif on time axis relative to the bar boundary.

 ```
-...
+outline: f5/~FM g5/~GM c6/~C7 f5/~FM
-motif m: *=24 T/-12c +4s ^T  # duration of 24 ticks per note
+motif m: *=24 T/-12c +4s ^T  # default note duration = 24 ticks
 voice v1: m m m m            # no style override, still uses the style from the motif
 ```

+You can define more than one voice (e.g. adding a separate voice for bass line)

 ## Motif